aspnet/aspnet-docker/README.aspnetcore-build-nightly.md

 - [`1.1.8-1.1.9-nanoserver-sac2016`, `1.1.8-1.1.9`, `1.1`, `1` (*1.1/nanoserver-sac2016/sdk/Dockerfile*)](https://github.com/aspnet/aspnet-docker/blob/dev/1.1/nanoserver-sac2016/sdk/Dockerfile)
 - [`2.0.7-2.1.105-nanoserver-sac2016`, `2.0-nanoserver-sac2016`, `2.0.7-2.1.105`, `2.0`, `2`, `latest` (*2.0/nanoserver-sac2016/sdk/Dockerfile*)](https://github.com/aspnet/aspnet-docker/blob/dev/2.0/nanoserver-sac2016/sdk/Dockerfile)

->**Note:** ASP.NET Core multi-arch tags, such as 2.0, have been updated to use nanoserver-1709 images if your host is Windows Server 2016 Version 1709 or higher or Windows 10 Fall Creators Update (Version 1709) or higher.
-You need Docker 17.10 or later to take advantage of these updated tags.

 >**Note:** In images tagged with two versions in this pattern `A.B.C-X.Y.Z`, the first version `A.B.C` represents the .NET Core runtime version, and the second `X.Y.Z` represents the .NET Core SDK version.

 # What is ASP.NET Core?